Your Guide to a Weekend in Disneyland Paris

 Star Wars: The Adventure Continues is a simulator attraction where C3PO is bringing you through the galaxy while under attack from the First Order.
 Did I duck at the lasers in it?
 100%.
 Would I go on it again?
 100%.
 The Star Wars Souvenir Shop, which you walk into from The Adventure Continues, is also themed and you can get a fab 6×4 souvenir photo for €2.

-The Indiana Jones Temple of Peril rollercoaster felt like a traditional rollercoaster ride and it was brilliant, albeit a bit short – it’s worth using your Fastpass on.
+The Indiana Jones Temple of Peril rollercoaster felt like a traditional rollercoaster ride and it was brilliant, albeit a bit short.
 Pirates of the Caribbean, although the wait time can go up to 70mins, is worth the wait and there’s plenty to keep you amused as you queue.
 Naturally, it’s a boat ride so you get to see what life is like as a pirate.
 It’s so well done that you forget how long you queued for.

 Fantasyland is themed around a fairytale village and it’s very much geared towards smaller kids (I didn’t see any height restrictions on the rides).
 This also means the queues can get a bit crazy so go either early in the day or during the parades.